 If you receive an email, open it, don’t open it, select a link and/or browse our website, we collect this information to ensure that the information we send to people is received and relevant.

 When you apply for a job with us, your personal data will be collated to monitor the progression of your application, and the effectiveness of the recruitment process through the statistics collected.
 Where we need to share your data – such as for gathering references, obtaining a Disclosure and Barring Services check (depends on the role), or a prison clearance (depends on the role) – you will be informed beforehand, unless the disclosure is required by law.
-These checks are only done after a position has been offered only to the successful candidate.
+These checks are only done after a position has been offered, although we do ask for your permission on our application form to contact your referees prior to an offer of employment.
 On the application form, you are asked to complete the referee details, and can tick permission to contact referee.
-If you tick yes, once offered a role, we will automatically send out reference requests.
+If you tick yes, we will automatically send out reference requests.
 If you tick no, we will contact successful candidates for permission first.

 Personal data about unsuccessful applicants are held for six months after the recruitment exercise is complete for that vacancy.
 You, as an applicant, can ask us to remove your data before this time if you do not want us to hold it.
 If we feel there is another suitable vacancy available, we will contact the applicant prior to sharing your application details with the relevant manager.